JRHattan/Dummy_Hub/README.md

 ### Questions we hope to answer through this project

-    What factors constitutes a successful loan versus a risky loan Does the time at which a payment is done determine the outcome of a loan Does the amount of a payment indicate the successfulness of the loan Do  delinquents alter the amount of successful versus not being successful What step of a loan is important for predicting the outcome of a loan

-	    What information should be defined for the machine learning What are the dependent variable versus the independent variable based off of the filtered loan data Do we need to have more than one independent variable to compare against the one dependent variable
+* Can we build machine learning models that predict good and bad loans with high accuracy?
+* Which factors (variables) contribute the most helpful information to the machine learning model?
+* Which type of machine learning model is best suited for this task?
+* Which optimization or boosting methods best help optimize the accuracy of machine learning models for this type of dataset?

 ## GitHub
-✓ Description of the communication protocols
+Our communication protocols include:
-    *Schedule group online meetings (Google Hangouts/Zoom)
+* Schedule group online meetings (Google Hangouts/Zoom)
-    *Slack to notify team members of GitHub commits *Email & Slack to coordinate collaboration and schedule changes
+* Slack to notify team members of GitHub commits
+* Email & Slack to coordinate collaboration and schedule changes
+* Coordinating to attend TA office hours as a team

 ## Machine Learning Model
-we built a first iteration machine learning model
-✓ Takes in data in from the provisional database
-✓ Outputs label(s) for input data
+We built a first iteration machine learning model that connects to the sample data from the provisional database we built.
+This model is a Logistic Regression ML model that takes whether a loan is "Good" or "Bad" as the variable we are looking to predict (dependent or "y" value) and takes "FICO credit score" and "Debt-to-Income Ratio" as independent variables ("X" variable for the ML model).

 ![ML model code](https://github.com/JRHattan/Dummy_Hub/blob/main/Resources/ML%20model%20code.PNG)

+Our initial mockup Machine Learning model produces an accuracy score of 0.81
 ![accuracy score](https://github.com/JRHattan/Dummy_Hub/blob/main/Resources/accuracy%20score.PNG)

 ## Database
-✓ Sample data that mimics the
-expected final database structure or schema
-✓ Draft machine learning module is connected to the provisional database
+We built a provisional SQLite database that takes sample loan data from our Lending Club loan dataset and creates a dataframe that can be read into our Machine Learning model.

 ![Database connection](https://github.com/JRHattan/Dummy_Hub/blob/main/Resources/Database%20connection.PNG)

-### Resources
-    All of the data comes from a CSV file from Lending Club which can be found on Kaggle.com
-	    The data presented comes from the collection of information such as:
-		    Fully paid
-		    Current
-		    In Grace Period
-		    Late (16-30)
-		    Late (30-120)
-		    Charged off